An adaptive strategy for sequential designs of multilevel computer experiments: Introduction

 \section{Introduction}

-Computer experiments have been used to study real physical systems in many areas of scientific research.
-The parameters which determine the system are typically treated as input variables of the quantity of interest.
-Since running a complex model is computationally expensive, it is hard to understand fully this input-output structure without relying on another method.
-In \cite{sacks1989design}, the fundamental framework of design and analysis of computer experiments (DACE) was developed.
-Their approach is to model the deterministic output from computer simulation as the realization of a stochastic process, thereby providing a statistical basis for designing experiments for efficient prediction.
-Statistical emulators typically based on Gaussian processes are constructed subsequently for the prediction of input-output structure in their framework and it allows us to be free from relying only on running a computer simulation.
-Gaussian process regression \cite{rasmussen2006gaussian,stein2012interpolation} (also called Kriging) are a commonly used class of surrogate models as a statistical emulator, which assume that prior beliefs about the input-output structure can be modelled by a Gaussian process \cite{craig2001bayesian, kennedy2001bayesian}.
+Complex mathematical models, implemented in a large computer simulation (e.g., numerical solvers of partial differential equations), have been used to study real systems in many areas of scientific research.
+For example, if the wave height at a fixed location in a tsunami simulation is a quantity of interest, we can simulate it by running the numerical solver of the governing equation and grasp how the target quantity changes with different values of the parameters in the system.
+These parameters, which determine the system, are typically treated as input variables of the underlying model.
+This type of analysis, implementing a number of runs of computer simulations with various inputs, is called a computer experiment \cite{sacks1989design}.
+Since running a complex model is computationally expensive, it is hard to have a complete understanding of this input-output structure; thereby, the need for the framework of surrogate emerges.
+We follow the framework of \cite{sacks1989design}.
+Their approach is to model the deterministic output from computer simulation as the realization of a stochastic process, thereby providing a statistical basis for designing experiments (choosing the inputs) for efficient predictions.
+Statistical emulators are constructed subsequently for the predictions of the input-output structure, and statistical emulators allow us a quick exhaustive sweep of the outputs over the entire domain of the input, avoiding the computational burden expended for evaluating a simulation at many different values of the input.
+The design problem or design of an experiment is to determine the locations of input variables and the corresponding output data.
+A stochastic process is fitted to the collected data, and Gaussian processes are employed to build a statistical emulator.
+Gaussian processes are suitable for interpolation in computer experiments and relatively easy to implement because of the form of conditional distributions.
+Besides, Gaussian processes can represent a wide variety of functions if the correlation structure is appropriately chosen.
+For these reasons, Gaussian processes or Gaussian process regression \cite{rasmussen2006gaussian,stein2012interpolation} (also called kriging) are a commonly used class of surrogate models, which assume that prior beliefs about the input-output structure can be modeled by a Gaussian process \cite{craig2001bayesian, kennedy2001bayesian}.